Australia's Ampol to sell Gull for $572m

 The transaction is fully funded, with Allegro's financing provided by Ares Capital and ASB.

-Under the sales arrangement, Ampol has committed to a five-year fuel supply agreement with Gull as requested by Allegro, subject to annual price reviews and termination rights.
+Under the arrangement, Ampol has committed to a five-year fuel supply agreement with Gull as requested by Allegro, subject to annual price reviews and termination rights.

 The acquisition of Gull by Allegro is also subject to approvals by the NZCC and the OIO.